gary/dependency_management_talk/notes.markdown

    * intended for larger projects where copy time noticeably slows deployment
    * not a standalone solution: use in conjunction with any of the above options

+## Viget Labs' RSync with Remote Cache ##
+   * another alternative to the standard, `:remote_cache` deployment option in Capistrano
+   * see github page for more details

 # resources #
   * [How to use the subtree merge strategy](http://www.kernel.org/pub/software/scm/git/docs/howto/using-merge-subtree.html)
   * [Git User's Manual - Submodule Chapter](http://www.kernel.org/pub/software/scm/git/docs/user-manual.html#submodules)